Next: count - counting, Previous: collect - collecting, Up: Value Accumulation [Contents][Index]

 ‘nconc’ keyword destructively modifies its argument lists.

 does not return the final list automatically.
-The var
+The var argument is bound as

 must be of type ‘list’.